davidbody/iowaruby.github.io/_meetings/2018/06/index.md

 Thor CLI

 Thor is a toolkit for building powerful command-line interfaces.
 It is used in Bundler, Vagrant, Rails and others.
-This talk is going to do a dive into Thor and use cases for what the framework could be used for.
+This talk is going to do a dive into Thor and use cases for the framework.

 ### Speakers